 Hi!
 As you can see my name is Elizabeth, most people call me Liz.
 I enjoy tutoring and my students enjoy my classes.
 I have worked in the classroom in private schools and public schools, tutored in tutoring centers, and tutored privately.
 My knowledge base is wide and includes all the subjects I have listed please many more.
 When I teach, my time is centered on making the information easy to understand and use.
 I always spend as much time as possible making sure that my students learn as much as they can as quickly as possible.
 I believe in many ways to teach as well as many ways to learn.
 I will find a way that works for the student best.
 I love teaching and would never dream of doing anything else.
 What can I do for you?

 My fiancee was a year behind me in college at the same school.
 She had problems in Math and any application of it: seeing numbers on the page scared her.
 So her first and only failing grade was in first semester Chemistry.
 Unfortunately for her, she was required to take two semesters of general Chemistry for her BSN Nursing Major.
 Summer school time came around.
 As I happened to have a job programming a computer at the Physics Department over the summer, I had a couple of hours now and then to tutor her in Chem.
 The first rule of tutoring is: what does the student REALLY need that he/she doesn't know? and the second rule is: what is the easiest and fastest way to teach that to him/her?
-In my fiancee's case: * She needed to recognize what TYPE of problem she was expected to solve, for example, "this is an equation balancing problem", and "this is a REDOX reaction", and "this problem produces a solute", and then how to do each TYPE of problem given the particular... read more
+In my fiancee's case: * She needed to recognize what TYPE of problem she was expected to solve, for example, "this is an equation balancing problem", and "this is a REDOX reaction", and "this problem produces a solute", and then how to do each TYPE... read more

 They say that millions of American children will lose about 25% of their reading skills and approximately 2.6 months of math computation skills this summer (according to the U.S. Department of Education and the Association for Public Policy Analysis and Management).
 If that wasn’t bad enough, teachers typically spend 4 to 6 weeks re-teaching or re-reviewing material that kids forgot over the summer break (Johns Hopkins Center for Summer Learning).
 To prevent these typical summer-time losses, known as “The Summer Brain Drain” or (which occur when kids do not engage in educational activities), I am offering offering tips and lists of games and activities for parents.
 I am also offering my own 3-month, hour a day, summer program for kids of all ages.
 The brain works like the body.
 The good news is that mental exercises can not only prevent the losses but raise cognitive function and IQ, in a short amount of time.
 Reinforcing cognitive skills (tools that enable kids to... read more